codacy/docs/docs/repositories-configure/code-patterns.md

 # Code patterns

-You can configure the tool patterns that Codacy uses to analyze your repositories.
-This configuration can be different for each repository.
+By default, Codacy uses a subset of the patterns that exist for each tool to analyze your repositories.
+These default patterns result from community feedback or existing coding standards.

-To configure the tool patterns for a repository:
+However, you can create a coding standard adapted to your scenario by configuring the tool patterns that Codacy uses to analyze each repository:

 1. Open your repository **Code patterns** page.